rust-lang/rust/doc/tutorial.md

   * curl

-Assuming you're on a relatively modern Linux system and have met the prerequisites, something along these lines should work:
+Assuming you're on a relatively modern Linux system and have met the prerequisites, something along these lines should work.
+Building from source on Windows requires some extra steps: please see the [getting started][wiki-get-started] page on the Rust wiki.

 ~~~~
 ## notrust